-Meal plans will begin on Thursday, August 23rd for students as they arrive to campus for fall semester.
-Meal Plans will begin with breakfast on Sunday, January 13th, 2012, for spring semester.
+Meal plans will begin at lunch on Thursday, August 18th, 2016, for students as they arrive to campus for fall semester.
+Meal Plans will begin with brunch on Sunday, January 8th, 2017, for spring semester.

 When can I move into my residence hall?

 2nd Floor: Thursday, August 18th - 9:00am – 11:00am

 9th Floor: Thursday, August 18th - 11:00am - 1:00pm

 8th Floor: Friday, August 19th - 9:00am – 11:00am

 7th Floor: Friday, August 19th – 11:00am – 1:00pm